Ben Tre Vietnam: top activities to do in the land of coconut

 + Discovery of local crafts, of course coconut but also the factories of rice cakes and noodles or puffs.

-+ Visit the bird garden Vam Ho, a bird sanctuary with many rare bird and animal species about 30 km southeast of Ben Tre.
++ Visit the Vam Ho bird garden, a bird sanctuary with many rare bird and animal species about 30 km southeast of Ben Tre.

-+ Discover some religious buildings like church, pagodas and Caodaist temple, always make us surprising by their colors and their extravagance.
++ Discover some religious buildings like churches, pagodas and a Caodaist temple, always surprising us with their colours and extravagance.